apastinante/multi_harmonic_tracking/README.md

 ### Dynamic RF Parameter Changes

 ![Parameter Modification](animations/parameter_modification.gif)
-*Animation showing particles adapting to RF parameter changes mid-simulation (with Hamiltonian contour lines)*
+*Animation showing particles adapting to RF parameter changes mid-simulation with Hamiltonian contour lines (had to be compressed to be uploaded, that is why quality is low)*

 ## 📐 Parameters Guide